 LIFE AS A SCHOOLGIRL

 Susan was taken from her time stream to the year 2082 by the Threshold.
 They had been hunting time travelling humans to send to their clients, the Lobri, who fed on humanity’s base emotions until they could break free of their psychic plane of existence.
 Because time travellers could survive the journey to the Lobri’s”realm”, the Threshold had been particularly interested in The Doctor’s former companions, like Peri, Sarah Jane, and Ace.
-Unfortunately, the Threshold didn’t realise until after they had captured her that Susan wasn’t human.
-The seventh incarnation of her grandfather had to rescue all his companions from the Threshold’s sinister scheme.
-He was only successful in this effort because Ace sacrificed herself by blowing up the Lobri and herself with Nitro-9.
+Unfortunately, the Threshold didn’t realise until after they had captured her that Susan wasn’t human, and did not use her as they believed she would be unsuitable.
+The Lobri’s”realm” either rejected or destroyed alien and non-human visitors.
+Despite this, claiming to be”more human” than he looked, the seventh incarnation of Susan’s grandfather went into the dimension to rescue all his companions from the Threshold’s sinister scheme.
+Susan went with him and somehow survived, implying there was more than Gallifreyan genetics in her heritage.
+The Doctor was only successful in this effort because Ace sacrificed herself by blowing up the Lobri and herself with Nitro-9.
 Grieving the loss of Ace, The Doctor wiped his remaining companions’ minds of the event and returned them to their proper times.
 Susan was returned to the side of her grandfather as they walked back to Totter’s Lane after the incident.
 (Ground Zero)

 Susan continued her life as an ordinary teenage girl at Coal Hill School.
 She tried, albeit unsuccessfully, to fit in with her classmates.
 (Time and Relative)

 This was especially difficult during lessons.
 There was an obvious imbalance in her knowledge compared with her classmates.
-She understood advanced physics and chemistry beyond the abilities of her teachers, yet did not know how many shillings made a pound; she thought the United Kingdom was on the decimal system, which only the United States had in 1963 and hadn’t yet been introduced to the UK.
-Ian claimed Susan would gradually tell of her knowledge to ensure she didn’t embarrass her teachers An Unearthly Child
+She understood advanced physics and chemistry beyond the abilities of her teachers, yet did not know how many shillings made a pound, she thought the United Kingdom was on the decimal system, which only the United States had in 1963 and hadn’t yet been introduced to the UK.
+Her teacher Ian claimed Susan would gradually tell of her knowledge to ensure she didn’t embarrass her teachers An Unearthly Child

 TRAVELS WITH IAN AND BARBARA